khanduri/influxdb.com/content/docs/kapacitor/v0.1/tick/index.md

 The following reference documentation list each node's `Property` methods and `Chaining` methods along with examples and descriptions of the function of the node.

-Every TICK script will have either a `stream` or `batch` variable defined depending on the type of task you want to run.
+Every TICKscript will have either a `stream` or `batch` variable defined depending on the type of task you want to run.
 The `stream` and `batch` variables are an instance of a [StreamNode](/docs/kapacitor/v0.1/tick/stream_node.html) or [BatchNode](/docs/kapacitor/v0.1/tick/batch_node.html) respectively.

 Pipelines
 ---------

-Kapacitor uses TICK scripts to define data processing pipelines.
+Kapacitor uses TICKscripts to define data processing pipelines.
 A pipeline is set of nodes that process data and edges that connect the nodes.
 Pipelines in Kapacitor are directed acyclic graphs ([DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) meaning each edge has a direction that data flows and there cannot be any cycles in the pipeline.